bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 #### Ternary operator
 One of the coolest tricks I like to show is the **Ternary Operator**.
 It's a big time saver, and will make your code look and feel more compact.

-**Example:**
+##### Example:
 Consider the code below.
 It checks to see if the variable named $pocket is empty or not.
-If it is, it will set the variable $needCash to true or false resepectively.
+If it is, then it will set the variable $needCash to true or false resepectively.

 	<?php // code snippet
 		// Determine if user needs cash